axonasif/dotsh/README.md

 ## Fast installation

-The [install.sh](./install.sh) executes **everything** in parallel while still keeping in sync between multiple `jobs`, this leads to a reasonably fast installation, thus faster workspace startup.
+The [install.sh](./install.sh) executes **everything** in parallel without crashing for mutability between multiple `jobs`, this leads to a reasonably fast installation and workspace startup.
 In the regular way it'd take at least 60seconds for my dotfiles installation itself, rendering dotfiles unusable.
-Several [tricks](#awaitcreate_shim-unstable) are used to start fast without crashing things that rely on your custom-shell and tmux (for example) while they're being installed in the background.
+Several [tricks](#awaitcreate_shim-unstable) are used to start fast without crashing things that rely on your custom-shell and tmux (for example) while they're being installed/configured in the background.

 <insert-gif-of-bashbox-live>